 What the generator currently does

-The app is deliberately focused on this one problem: generating a printable window pass-through for the PortaSplit hose bundle from your own measurements.
+The app is deliberately focused on this one problem: deriving a printable window pass-through for the PortaSplit hose bundle from your own measurements.
 The workflow is direct:

 - Record the relevant window dimensions in a structured way.